 Using a whole chicken gives you the benefit of the nutrients in the meat and the bones.
 You will get all the goody that bird has to offer.
 If the whole chicken comes with the giblets you can throw those in as well and just throw them away after you’ve made the broth if you do not want to eat them.

 You can use whatever water you have access to.
 We use a Berkey to filter our water so we aren’t drinking water that tastes like straight up chlorine.
-Filtered water is best because it has been through a filtration system that cleans out the stuff that would be harmful to your body.
+Filtered water is best but you can use whatever you have access to.

 Slight confession here, I actually don’t put vegetables in my broth.
 It does give it more flavor and probably some extra nutrients from the veggies but chicken is the main source of nutrition so if you skip the veggies too, I won’t tell.
 Common veggies used in broth are carrots, onions, celery and garlic.